 Done repeatedly over time, pulling the shoulders down has the potential to breed a wide range of serious injuries in the shoulder, neck, and upper back.
 Think everything from overstretched rotator cuff muscles to neck issues from a lack of support from the underutilized upper portion of the trapezius to shoulder impingement and dislocation.

 If like most yogis you’ve been moving your shoulders this way for a while, it’s going to take some time to break the habit.
 You have to be completely committed, because doing the new and the old together will make an even bigger mess.
 This change requires some courage and fortitude, because you’ll often be instructed to do the opposite in class.
 That means staying dedicated to creating a healthier shoulder.
 This process of doing what’s wise for you even when the pack is doing something different is a fantastic practice in and of itself.

 OK, now continue with that spinning effort and start to reach your arm away from you like you were reaching out for something.
 Those two actions need to continue together as you start to take your arm up toward the ceiling: Spin, reach, spin, reach.
-Stop short of completely vertical if you feel like your arm begin to rotate internally or if you lose the reaching action because you’ve been a shoulder-puller-downer for too long.
-Also stop if it's painful in the joint.
+Stop short of completely vertical if you feel like your arm begins to rotate internally or if you lose the reaching action because you’ve been a shoulder-puller-downer for too long.
+Also, stop if it’s painful in the joint.
 (That’s usually due to an impingement or rotator cuff weakness, created by the shoulder-pulling-down effort.)
-Eventually you will spin externally and reach until your arms are just in front of your ears, reaching up to the ceiling.
+Eventually, you will spin externally and reach until your arms are just in front of your ears, reaching up to the ceiling.
 Ta da!
-Use this same effort in all poses where your arms go from down below your head to up above.
+Use this same effort in all poses where your arms go from down below your head to up above your head.